aisyalfawwaz/X-manibus/README.md

 ---

-For any questions or inquiries, please contact [Your Name](https://github.com/your-username).
+For any questions or inquiries, please contact [Aisy Al Fawwaz](https://github.com/your-username).
 ```

-Please note that you should replace placeholders like `your-username` with your actual GitHub username, and consider adding a proper `LICENSE` file as well as an `app-preview.png` image showcasing your application.